adrienrn/loopback-supertokens/README.md

 }
 ```

 That's pretty much it.

-Start using `@authenticate` and `@authorize` in your controller files as described in Usage below.
+You can annotate your controllers files using `@authenticate` and `@authorize` as described in Usage below.

 # Usage